In an unlikely place, Spartan Bioscience finds purpose and a business case

 Depending on the results, the department will "decide whether it will integrate the innovation into its operations" – which includes 3,800 properties managed by Brookfield Global Integrated Solutions (BGIS) – a government spokesperson said.
 At a price of $5,000-plus a year for every building to use the Spartan system, such a contract could provide millions of dollars in annual revenue.
 That's just a start.

-Mr. Lem said several property managers are testing the device at close to 100 properties, including BGIS and Ottawa's KRP Properties, owned by tech entrepreneur Terry Matthews.
+Dr. Lem said several property managers are testing the device at close to 100 properties, including BGIS and Ottawa's KRP Properties, owned by tech entrepreneur Terry Matthews.
 "The potential for [Spartan] are pretty impressive," said Terry Young, KRP's director of operations.
 A spokeswoman for BGIS said her company is "reviewing its potential application across our portfolio of properties" based on test results.

-The market could be worth billions of dollars globally, encompassing office buildings, malls, hospitals, schools, theme parks, spas and so on, Mr. Lem figures.
+The market could be worth billions of dollars globally, encompassing office buildings, malls, hospitals, schools, theme parks, spas and so on, Dr. Lem figures.
 "Nobody really knows because the market doesn't really exist yet," he said.
 While New York State last year implemented testing regulations for owners of cooling towers, hospitals and residential health-care facilities, there is no single set of legionella-testing guidelines in the United States, and standards vary across jurisdictions, where they exist.
 A few countries, including Germany and Singapore, have testing regulations.
 Spartan's potential market size could depend on Canadian authorities pushing global standard-setting bodies to follow its lead.

-Meanwhile, Mr. Lem is ready to go big.
+Meanwhile, Dr. Lem is ready to go big.
 He's struck a deal with an unidentified Asian electronics contract manufacturing giant to invest in Spartan and produce the device.
 Spartan, with 70 employees – including several seasoned executives from Ottawa's tech scene – is preparing to hire hundreds more so it can scale up.

-Mr. Lem still believes Spartan has a big opportunity in medicine and continues to pursue those applications.
+Dr. Lem still believes Spartan has a big opportunity in medicine and continues to pursue those applications.
 "It just turns out this new product area [in legionella testing] will probably dwarf our other products," he said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.